cpollet/jixture/README.md

 ```

 # Dependencies
-You must provide at least the following dependencies to use jixture-core:
+You must provide at least the following dependencies to use `jixture-core`:

 ```XML
 <dependency>